Migelo/pygad/README.md

 # pygad README

-This module is a light-weighted (though already ~15.000 lines of code) but comprehensive Python module that serves as a framework and basis for analysis of Gadget snapshots.
+This module is a light-weighted (despite having ~25.000 lines of code and documentation) but comprehensive Python module that serves as a framework and basis for analysis of Gadget snapshots.

 It supports all Gadget formats and is inspired and influenced by [pynbody].
 [pygad] can read in Rockstar output, plot maps of any quantity, generate mock absorption spectra, and much more.
-However, its main power is framework to conveniently analyse gadget snapshot without the need to worry about format, reading in, indexing of blocks, units, etc.
+However, its main power is its framework to conveniently analyse gadget snapshots without the need to worry about format, read-in, indexing of blocks, units, etc.

 ---